adamniedzielski/adamniedzielski.github.io/source/_posts/2015-12-11-read-before-you-commit.markdown

 1. **Is it really necessary?**

-    What happens if you revert changes in this line?
-Is it **required** for the rest of code to work?
+    What happens if you revert the changes in this line?
+Are they **required** for the rest of the code to work?
 Maybe it was you first solution, but then you had a better idea, introduced some other change and this one is now unnecessary?

 2. **Do you understand why it works?**